DoryeLEsteras/QuantumTools/docs/source/user_guide/create_inputs/create_work_function.rst

 .. code-block:: console

-   create_work_function.py -input qe.scf.in
+   create_work_function.py -input /mydir/qe.scf.in

 .. note::
    At the moment the input file guide for the file .avg can be just found in the QuantumEspresso code.
 It is a good practice to read about the parameters of the calculation.
 In particular herein I assume vacuum is in z direction.

 Options
 =======